ardeshir/docs/CSharp_replace_blanks_with_underscores.md

-#### Create a CSharp script that will walk all the files inside a /data directory and replace all blank spaces in filenames with under scores "_" ?
+#### Create a CSharp Script
+... that will walk all the files inside a /data directory and replace all blank spaces in filenames with under scores "_" ?

 Here's a C# script that will recursively walk through all files in the "/data" directory and replace any spaces in their filenames with underscores.